Can We Talk Models Into Seeing the World Differently?: Prompt-based steering of VLM outputs

-Our previous results suggest that VLMs learn a connected multimodal understanding of shape and texture.
-This opens the question of whether visual biases can be influenced through text processing in these models.
-We test this hypothesis by recording texture/shape bias as a function steering them via text through prompt engineering.
+Our previous results suggest that VLMs learn a connected multi-modal understanding of shape and texture.
+This opens the question of whether visual biases in outputs can be influenced through text processing in these models.
+We test this hypothesis by recording texture/shape bias as a function, steering it via text through prompt engineering.

-\paragraph{Bias steering through hand-crafted prompting.} We start by asking VLMs to specifically identify either the ``shape'' or the ``texture'' category in a given cue-conflict image.
-This \emph{hand-crafted biased prompting} approach does indeed steer shape bias to a certain degree: As shown in \cref{fig:prompt_engineering}, prompting can steer a visual bias (\emph{without} significantly affecting accuracy).
-Details on these biased prompts can be found in the appendix.
-Neutral prompts perform often similarly to shape-biased prompts, whereas texture-biased prompts deviate more significantly.
+\textbf{Bias steering through hand-crafted prompting.} We start by asking VLMs to specifically identify either the "shape" or the "texture" category in a given cue-conflict image.
+As shown in \cref{fig:prompt_engineering}, prompting can steer a visual bias (\emph{without} significantly affecting accuracy).
+Details on these biased prompts can be found in \cref{sup_sec:biased_prompts}.
+Neutral prompts often perform similarly to shape-biased prompts, whereas texture-biased prompts deviate more significantly.
 This suggests that models may be more inclined to use shape by default, but also have access to a certain amount of texture information which can be accessed through biased prompting.

-For two models (\texttt{InternVL-Chat 1.1} \cite{chen2024internvl} and \texttt{LLaVA-NeXT 7B} \cite{liu2024llavanext}) we additionally replace the terms texture/shape by strong synonyms obtained from \textit{Thesaurus.com} \cite{thesaurus_texture,thesaurus_shape}.
+To better test the representation of "shape" and "texture", we additionally replace the terms texture/shape with strong synonyms obtained from \textit{Thesaurus.com} \cite{thesaurus_shape,thesaurus_texture}.
+Then we measure shape bias on (\texttt{InternVL-Chat 1.1} \cite{chen2024internvl} and \texttt{LLaVA-NeXT 7B} \cite{liu2024llavanext}).
 Synonyms of either term can steer shape bias as well to a certain degree.
-For ``texture'' synonyms we observe more variance, as ``texture'' is overloaded by different meanings (\eg, some synonyms like ``feeling'', ``taste'', or ``touch'' are unrelated to texture in vision).
-In contrast, ``shape'' is a fairly well-defined term.
+For "texture" synonyms, we observe more variance, as "texture" is overloaded by different meanings (\eg, some synonyms like "feeling", "taste", or "touch" are unrelated to texture in vision).
+In contrast, "shape" is a fairly well-defined term.
+This demonstrates that the steering is not coincidental but leverages a learned representation.

 While the effect of steering by language is systematically visible, language steering alone does not fundamentally change the reliance on the underlying cue.
-This effect does not appear to be a limitation of LLM capacity: We performed an additional study on \texttt{InternVL-Chat 1.2+} (34B vs.\ 13B) but did not obtain evidence that larger LLMs guarantee more steerability.
+This effect does not appear to be a limitation of LLM capacity - the evaluation of \texttt{InternVL-Chat 1.2+} (34B vs.\ 13B) does not provide evidence that larger LLMs offer more steerability.